erikvs68/erikvs68/README.md

 # 💫 About Me:
 Hi, I am a Full-Stack Developer.
 I started my developer journey during COVID in 2020.
-I have spend the last year completing my IBM Data Analyst certificate and core focus now is specializing in areas of interest including Development, Microsoft and AI Engineering.
-I have a finance background and continue to focus on the three points around Technology, being Finance, Data and Business (My areas of interest).
+I have spend the last year completing my IBM Data Analyst certification.
+My core focus now, is specializing in my areas of interest including Development, Microsoft and AI Engineering.
+I have a finance and business background and continue to focus on the three areas around technology, being Finance, Data and Business.

 ## 🌐 Socials: